- Books, Literature, and Writing»

 Sit back and see how many of these hold a memory for you.
 Do you remember these?

 - Candy cigarettes-a box of little candy sticks colored to resemble cigarettes in a box.
+You can still buy them in small town country stores.

-- Bottle Caps - popular soda-flavored candy discs shaped like the old metal caps found on glass bottles of soda
+- Bottle Caps - popular soda-flavored candy discs shaped like the old metal caps found on glass bottles of soda.

 - Pop Rocks -you can still buy these and are a lot of fun to try